 Joshua Drew from Columbia University found an impressive stash of these weapons in Chicago’s Field Museum, including daggers, swords, tridents, and a 14-foot lance that he describes as roughly “2.5 interns tall.”
 From these armaments, Drew identified eight species of shark, two of which—the dusky and spottail—have vanished.
 Neither of them have been seen within thousands of kilometers of the islands.
 They “disappeared from the reefs before we even knew that they existed,” says Drew.
 They’re part of what he calls a “shadow biodiversity”—ethereal, intangible, and visible only through the light cast upon museum specimens.

-By the time conservationists start taking stock of wild places, those habitats have often already been damaged by human activity.
+By the time conservationists start taking stock of wild places, many of those habitats have already been damaged by human activity.
 Ecologists call this “shifting baseline syndrome”—we normalize to what we see, unaware of how much has already been lost.
 Museum collections can reveal the true extent of our losses.
 “Those collections, which were assembled for other purposes, now have this emergent property: They can take us back in time to how things were in past centuries,” says Helgen.
 “There’s nowhere else in the world to find this kind of information.”

 Studies of this kind are feasible because museum collections are rarely indiscriminately assembled.
-They grow purposefully, through concerted expeditions that return huge troves of material from the same place, all tagged with locations, timestamps, and often intricate field notes.
+They grow purposefully, through concerted expeditions that return huge troves of material from the same place, all tagged with locations, time stamps, and often intricate field notes.

 He was right.
 In 2002, Craig Moritz and others started to resurvey the area that Grinnell covered.
 Thanks to his notes, they could visit many of the same sites; in some cases, they stuck their traps beneath the same boulders.
-Their efforts, which are still ongoing, provide one of the clearest portraits of a shifting landscape over the last century.
+Their efforts, which are still ongoing, provide one of the clearest portraits of a shifting landscape over the past century.
 Many rodents in the Yosemite area, for example, now live thousands of feet higher than they used to, likely because of warming temperatures.

 By describing what communities looked like in the past, we can work out how to restore them to their former vivid splendor, without falling for the ecological amnesia of shifting baselines.
 By looking at how species have previously reacted to changing climates, shrinking habitats, and encroaching pollutants, we can better predict how they’ll react in the future.
 And by discovering entirely new species, hidden away in museum vaults, we can create plans to protect any still-living relatives.
 “There’s been tons of oil exploration in the sacred crocodile’s range in West Africa,” says Hekkala.
 “Now we know it’s there, we can try to get it listed with the Convention on International Trade in Endangered Species, and get protections put in place.
 We can still hold on to it if we know it’s there.”

 That’s why the act of collecting still matters.
-A recent opinion piece, published in the top-tier journal Science, argued that specimen collecting risked killing off vulnerable species, and should be supplanted by audio recordings, camera-trap images, and non-lethal tissue gathering.
+A recent opinion piece, published in the top-tier journal Science, argued that specimen collecting risked killing off vulnerable species, and should be supplanted by audio recordings, camera-trap images, and nonlethal tissue gathering.
 It drew a loud response from more than 100 biologists, who argued that none of those strategies beats having an actual specimen.

 Biologists would never have identified the greater monkey-faced bat, or the sacred crocodile, or the olinguito through camera-trap images alone.
 The act of collecting sacrifices a few individual lives, but in return, it gives us irreplaceable information about hidden species and changing communities, about how our wildlife is reacting to our changing world, and about how to protect them in the future.
-The dramatic dwindling of the planet's diversity—the so-called sixth extinction—makes such work more critical, not less.
-“There's a tendency to see research on collections as inherently old-fashioned—a misconception of dustiness, or looking towards the past,” says Helgen.
-“But it's inherently forward-looking.”
+The dramatic dwindling of the planet’s diversity—the so-called sixth extinction—makes such work more crucial, not less.
+“There’s a tendency to see research on collections as inherently old-fashioned—a misconception of dustiness, or looking towards the past,” says Helgen.
+“But it’s inherently forward-looking.”

 “It’s maybe not an intuitive thing that anyone should take dead animals and plants and lock them in a cabinet and keep them there for years, decades, even centuries,” he adds.
-“But that’s the business natural history museums are in.
-And it's an extraordinary pursuit.”
+“But that’s the business natural-history museums are in.
+And it’s an extraordinary pursuit.”